 The AnnotateCRF tool creates beautifully annotated CRFs from a DFdiscover study.
 The left hand side of each output page shows the CRF image and the right hand side shows its name, alias, type description, format, coding and legal range or edit checks.
 Fields can be color coded by priority as with QC2Excel and hyperlinks allow easy navigation through the document.

 The closeout PDF generator creates PDFs of patient records that meet the FDA’s margin and font size requirements.
 The output files are hyperlinked for easy navigation, are searchable and are designed to be easy to read.

 Each patient record is presented as a CRF image with the data fields overlaid followed by a data listing of each field and its value.
 This ensures that fields that are too long to be shown on the CRF view can still be read in their entirety.

 Audit trail information is also included, both as chronological format and in a field by field format that allows the field history to easily be seen at a glance.

 Bookmarks and hyperlinks are naturally also included.

-These tools were developed under contract with the Population Health Research Institute (PHRI) and they have graciously agreed to release them as open-source software for the benefit of the DataFax community.
-The source code can be found on the DFtoolkit page on GitHub.
+These tools were developed under contract with the Population Health Research Institute (PHRI) and they have graciously agreed to release them as open-source software for the benefit of the DFdiscover community.
+The source code can be found on the DFtoolkit3 page on GitHub.

 teckelworks provides installation assistance and training for these tools.
 Additional feature development and/or customization is also available.
-Please contact us to discuss your requirements or for edit check and custom DataFax report development.
+Please contact us to discuss your requirements or for edit check and custom DFdiscover report development.